ctuning/ck-scc/README.md

 $ ck prepare scc-workflow
 ```

-CK will ask you about the year of the SCC competition and your team number.
+CK will ask you about the year of the SCC competition {YEAR} and your team number {TEAM}.
-It will then create a CK repository "scc-{year}-{team}"
+It will then create a CK repository "scc-{YEAR}-{TEAM}"
-with a CK entry "scc-workflow/{year}-{team}" to keep your Digital Artifact.
+with a CK entry "scc-workflow/{YEAR}-{TEAM}" to keep your Digital Artifact.
 This entry will already have a directory structure required
-for your artifact submission (taken from the CK entry "scc-workflow:template").
+for your artifact submission (taken from the CK entry "[scc-workflow:template](https://github.com/reproindex/ck-scc/tree/master/scc-workflow/template)").

 For example, if your team number if 5 and the competition year is 2019,
 CK will create repo:scc-2019-5 with an entry scc-workflow:2019-5: